helloimlixin/OpenCV-Excersices/Excercise3/README.md

-This is the folder for Excercise 3.
+This is the folder for Exercise 3.